nmm131/git-ansible-jenkins-docker-k8-terraform-aws-devops-pipeline/README.md

 ## Required by time of the end of this documentation

-1. One VM instance (VM for installing Terraform and  therefore provisioning/starting/automating the DevOps pipeline)
+1. Oracle VM VirtualBox (Oracle VM VirtualBox for installing Terraform and  therefore provisioning/starting/automating the DevOps pipeline)
 1. Git (Git for managing version control)
 1. SCM (such as GitHub, for storing devops configuration files and application source code)
+2. AWS (AWS for cloud services)
 1. Terraform (Terraform for defining and provisioning AWS cloud infrastructure)
 1. AWS CLI (AWS CLI for managing AWS services)
 1. Ansible (Ansible for configuring/installing required software on AWS EC2 instances)
 1. Jenkins (specifically Jenkins Configuration as Code, for building, testing and deploying applications on SCM)
 1. Docker (Docker for delivering software in containers)
 1. Kubernetes (Kubernetes for orchestrating containers)
+2. AWS EKS (EKS for running Kubernetes on the cloud)
 1. Flask Application (Flask for deployment to a cluster)
 1. AWS Elasticsearch Domain (Logstash for transforming logs and sending to Elasticsearch, Elasticsearch for storing logs in a database and Kibana for visualizing and analyzing data and metrics)